Skip to content

 In this example, if “Fetch Data” fails, the workflow continues through the error path to “Send Alert Email”.

-Learn more about node configuration in the Nodes Overview section.
+Learn more about nodes in Nodes.

 • Use retries wisely: Add delay or exponential backoff when retrying failed requests.